AUDIT AND RISK COMMITTEE REPORT

 Internal financial controls

-The Committee reviewed the financial statements of the Company and the Group and is satisfied that they comply with International Financial Reporting Standards and that the accounting policies applied are appropriate.
+The Committee reviewed the financial statements of the Company and the Group and is satisfied that they comply with IFRS and that the accounting policies applied are appropriate.

-The Committee periodically reviews the Group's maturity in respect of IT governance by considering reports from the Group's Head of Information Technology and assurance as provided by both the external and the internal audit function in accordance with the approved internal audit plan.
+The Committee periodically reviews the Group’s maturity in respect of IT governance by considering reports from the Group’s Head of IT and assurance as provided by both the external and the internal audit function in accordance with the approved internal audit plan.

-At its meeting held on 18 September 2020, the Committee reviewed and recommended the IAR and related sustainability information, as well as the annual financial statements for approval by the Board of directors.
-The Committee is satisfied that it has complied with its statutory responsibilities and the responsibilities assigned to it by the Board.
-The Board concurred with this assessment.
+At its meeting held on 20 September 2023, the Committee reviewed and recommended the IAR and related sustainability information for the year ended 30 June 2023 for approval by the Board of directors.

 Audit and Risk Committee Chairman